Skip to main content

 Written by Jacob Van Scoyoc

-Schools that are just starting out by building their offerings from scratch or adding existing courses to their curriculum will enter new course information in jmc Office.
-Creating courses will enable users to build schedules and schedule students which allows teachers to take period attendance and access their gradebook in jmc Teacher.
-Whether you are creating a required, year-long offering or a one-trimester elective, adding a new course is where you start!
+Schools that are building a course catalog from scratch or adding new courses to their curriculum will enter course information in jmc Office.
+Creating courses allows you to build schedules, enroll students, and enable teachers to take attendance and access gradebooks in jmc Teacher.
+Whether it's a year-long required course or a one-trimester elective, adding a new course is the first step!

 General Course Data

-• Course Name: The name is how your course will appear on class lists and student schedules.
+• Course Name: the name that will appear on class lists and student schedules

-• Block Length: The block length informs the scheduler of how many consecutive periods a longer-than-normal class meets during the day.
+• Block Length: the number of consecutive periods a longer-than-normal class meets during the day (as used in a block schedule)

 Tabs

-• Constraints: Set constraints for scheduling students to ensure sections are scheduled into the available terms and periods dictated by your staff availability.
+• Constraints: a set of constraints including capacity and teacher availability used for scheduling students into the available terms and periods dictated by your staff availability

-• State Specific Section: Indicate the institution providing the instruction, the organization and delivery method if different from the default.
+• State Specific Section: items such as the institution providing the instruction, the organization and delivery method used for state reporting

-• Description: Enter a course description in this field to be displayed to students when signing up for classes online in jmc Student.
+• Description: a free text field displayed to students when signing up for classes online in jmc Student

 Did this answer your question?